-- Heat transfer coefficient: Convection coefficient between the fluid surface and exterior surrounding.
+- Heat transfer coefficient: Convection coefficient between the fluid surface and exterior surrounding;

-- (T) Ambient temperature: Temperature of the exterior surrounding
+- (T) Ambient temperature: Temperature of the exterior surrounding;

-- (K) Thermal conductivity: Thermal conductivity of the wall material
+- (K) Thermal conductivity: Thermal conductivity of the wall material;

-- Layer thickness: Thickness of the wall material
+- Layer thickness: Thickness of the wall material.

 Windows can be defined similarly to walls, except the radiative behavior is different.
-SimScale does not differentiate emissivity of different spectrums.
-Currently, we recommend to assign radiative behaviour as Transparent.
+SimScale does not differentiate the emissivity of different spectrums.
+Currently, we recommend assigning radiative behaviour as transparent.
 This will ensure that the window surface is not going to be included in radiative heat transfer.

 The following picture represents an example case to clarify the conditions explained above.
 Boundary conditions are defined as follows:

-- Internal walls: Adiabatic wall, grey body
+- Internal walls: Adiabatic wall, opaque

-- Window: External convection, a hot climate, a constant u-value, transparent, additional radiative heat source
+- Window: External convection, a hot climate, a constant U-value, transparent, additional radiative heat source

 The temperature results clearly show the temperature gradient between the cold surface and the poorly insulated ceiling, which is exposed to hot ambient conditions.
 In front of the window, a high-temperature region is seen.
 This shows that there is a hot object below the ceiling in this region.